hypertidy/ncdump/README.md

 ## General support

-**NOTE** This content needs review in light of some changes on CRAN since December 2015.

-* CRAN now does support Windows ncdf4.
-* Raster has dropped use of ncdf.
-* RNetCDF also now includes explicit support for NetCDF-4

-More soon

 RNetCDF and ncdf apparently lack some features for NetCDF version 4 (though it does build against it, including features for HDF4, HDF5, Thredds/OpenDAP).